-You can look at how they arrived at the score through a metrics-driven visual dashboard broken into true reach, amplification probability, and network influence.
-True reach calculates the influence for each individual relationship taking into account factors such as whether an individual has shared or acted upon your content and the likelihood that they saw it.
+However, you can look at how they arrived at the score through a metrics-driven visual dashboard broken into true reach, amplification probability, and network influence.
+Truereach calculates the influence for each individual relationship, taking into account factors such as whether an individual has shared or acted upon your content and the likelihood that they saw it.
 Amplification probability looks at your ability to create content that compels others to respond and high-velocity content that spreads into networks beyond your own is a key component of influence.
-Network influence measures actions like retweets, @messages, follow lists, comments, and likes to measure the authority and the quality of your content.
+Network influence evaluates actions like retweets, @messages, follow lists, comments, and likes to measure the authority and the quality of your content.
+Thus, getting likes could be one among many strategies to boost engagement, and if it is LinkedIn likes that you are interested in, then you could learn how you can buy them from here.
+You might be able to further boost your Klout score further with some creative measures such as search engine optimization.
+Which may be of benefit to a company.
+You could find this help by possibly searching for a term similar to best white label seo, or something more relevant to your business if you prefer.
+By increasing traffic for your site, you may see a rise in traffic on your social media.

 The quality of the score analysis is very detailed, very interesting, and very good.
 The site also cuts the data into interesting displays and graphs like Klout Style which creates a 4 dimension visual map showing your score and category against key people you follow.